Manderby/NALib/Readme.txt

 - macros always have the prefix     NA_   and are UPPERCASE
 - functions always have the prefix  na    and are MixedCase
 - variables always have the prefix  na_   and are lowercase
-- printf arguments have the prefix  NA$   and are UPPERCASE

 Types are always typedef'd, meaning you won't have to write the struct keyword all the time when declaring variables.
 Also enums are typedef'd with a clear